Diversity

 Studying with a Disability

-According to the 21st Social Survey, 11% of students live with a physical, psychological or mental disability.
+According to the 21st Social Survey, approx. 11% of students live with a physical, psychological or mental disability.

 Health impairments can make studying more difficult.
-Structural, constructional and communicative barriers need to be overcome in addition to the actual impairment in your everyday student life.
+Structural, constructional and communicative barriers need to be overcome in addition to the actual impairment in students’ everyday life.
 The Studierendenwerk München Oberbayern offers special support and services to people who have individual needs or chronic illnesses in order to enable everyone to go about their studies and live their student life with equal opportunities as well as independently.

-Advisory Services for students with a disability
+Advisory services for students with a disability

 Studying with a Child

-Our Advisory Network offers the following services:
+Our Advice and Counselling Network offers the following services:

-- General and Social Advisory Service
+- General Advice and Social Counselling

-- Psychotherapeutic and Psychosocial Advisory Service
+- Psychotherapeutic and Psychosocial Counselling Service

 - Advisory Service “Sexual Abuse, Discrimination and Violence”